 Blocking ads and malicious sites through DNS blackholing

 pfBlockerNG can block ads and access to malicious sites through DNS filtering.
-As you browse the web, your DNS requests are checked against a blocklist.
+Browsing the web, your DNS requests are checked against a blocklist.
 If there’s a match, the request is blocked.
 It’s a great way to block ads without using a proxy server.

 We’re going to look at both use cases and will go into more detail as we tackle each one.